785pavan/isee2019-SPENDEMON/docs/_posts/2019-06-04-ISEE-2019-Implementation-and-User-Interface.md

 <span style="color:#C2185B; font-family:Cursive">*Room Database:*</span>
 Room Database is an abstraction layer over the SQLite database which manages both local data as well as data from the Database.

-**1. Data Access Object:** An Interface implemented in the Database class and contains the methods like insert(), update(), delete(), deleteAll().
+* **Data Access Object:** An Interface implemented in the Database class and contains the methods like insert(), update(), delete(), deleteAll().

-**2. Database:** It extends the RoomDatabase class and stores all Entities that we pass from the App.
+* **Database:** It extends the RoomDatabase class and stores all Entities that we pass from the App.

-**3. Entities:** These are values that we send from our App to the Database and are stored in the Database.
+* **Entities:** These are values that we send from our App to the Database and are stored in the Database.

-**<span style="color:#C2185B; font-family:Cursive">:</span>**
+**<span style="color:#C2185B; font-family:Cursive">Coding Conventions :</span>**

 <img src="{{site.baseurl}}/images/LoginActivity.png" alt="Login Activity" width="800" align = "middle" />

-This activity diagram, depicts the entry point of the user into the App.
-We shall look at each activity one at a time.

-<span style="color:#C2185B; font-family:Cursive">*Sign-Up:*</span>  Incase of a first time installation of the app, the user will be required to add his/her signup details (Username and Password) into the Sign-Up activity which has a condition for a new and an existing user.
-Incase of the former, the Sign-Up details are used to create a new account and to authorize the user into the Summary page.

-<span style="color:#C2185B; font-family:Cursive">*Login:*</span> The Login activity is used to authenticate an existing user.
-On correctly entering the Username and Password, the user shall be directed to the Summary page of the App.

-<span style="color:#C2185B; font-family:Cursive">*Summary:*</span> This page displays all the added expenses and incomes of the user sorted on the basis of the most recently added.
+When working together in an Agile manner and following SCRUM methods one needs to follow certain conventions such that all team members work effectively and can communicate well.
+For us, we decided to implement the Google Java Style Guide coding conventions for Android.
+Here is a list of the coding conventions we applied:

+* **Naming Conventions:**

+* Java Classes/Interfaces: UpperCamelCase.java
+* Activity Java Files: UpperCamelCaseActivity.java
+* Activity Layout Files: activity_lowercase_name.xml
+* Fragment Files: fragment_lowercase_name.xml
+* Menu Files: menu_lowercase_name.xml
+* Method Names: lowerCamelCase
+* Constants: UPPER_CASE
+* Variables: lowercase_name

+* **Source File Structure:**

+* Package name
+* Import statements (Android statements, third party statements, java/javax statements)
+* One high level class
+* Overrides of methods

 **<span style="color:#C2185B; font-family:Cursive">Add Entries Activity:</span>**